-Any person who had physical contacts with patients of contagious diseases, or suspected of being infected, while compulsorily quarantined, is deprived of his or her personal freedom.
+Any person who has had physical contacts with patients of contagious diseases, or is suspected of being infected, while compulsorily quarantined, is deprived of his or her personal freedom.
 In order to keep the length of quarantine period reasonable and not excessive, the law should prescribe a reasonable maximum time for compulsory quarantine, as well as organizational, procedural and other regulations for carrying out said compulsory quarantine.
 Moreover, prompt remedies and an adequate compensation system should be established for persons and their families disputing the compulsory quarantine.
 The authorities concerned should promptly review the Communicable Disease Control Act.

 Article 8 of the Constitution stipulates that personal freedom shall be safeguarded.
-However, if the government in accordance with the principle of legal clarity restricts personal freedom, does not violate the principle of proportionality implicit in Article 23 of the Constitution, and follows requisite judicial procedures or other due process of law, then it cannot be said that Article 8 of the Constitution is violated (see J.Y.
-Interpretations No. 602 & No. 677).
+However, if the government restricts personal freedom using a law that does not violate the void-for-vagueness doctrine or the principle of proportionality implicit in Article 23 of the Constitution, and follows requisite judicial procedures or other due process of law, then it cannot be said that Article 8 of the Constitution is violated (see J.Y.
+Interpretations Nos.
+602 and 677).
 Where the restriction of personal freedom has reached a degree of deprivation, in light of the manner of actual deprivation, purpose and resulting effects, adequate standards shall be defined for review (see J.Y.
-Interpretations No. 392, No. 588, No. 636 and No. 664).
+Interpretations Nos.
+392, 588, 636 and 664).

-The purpose of compulsory quarantine contained in the controversial necessary dispositions provision is to authorize the competent authority to detain persons who had contacts with patients of contagious diseases or suspected of being infected in designated places, to isolate them from the outside world, to undertake further investigations, medical treatments or other measures, so as to prevent the spread of contagious diseases and to safeguard the life and health of citizens.
+The purpose of compulsory quarantine contained in the controversial “necessary measures” provision is to authorize the competent authority to detain persons in designated places who have had contacts with patients of contagious diseases or are suspected of being infected, to isolate them from the outside world and to undertake further investigations, medical treatments or other measures, so as to prevent the spread of contagious diseases and to safeguard the life and health of citizens.
 This legislative purpose is legitimate.
-Although compulsory quarantine deprives the personal freedom of a quarantined person, whether or not this violates the principle of proportionality should still be subject to a strict scrutiny test.
-The purpose of compulsory quarantine prescribed by the provision at issue is not directly aimed at restraining the personal freedom of quarantined persons, but rather to deal with the abrupt outbreak of a new type of contagious disease, various statutes regulating the quick spread of contagious diseases inflicting (or will inflict) multiple deaths or serious injuries nationwide (e.g. the Severe Acute Respiratory Syndrome outbreak in March 2003, hereinafter SARS), to prevent the spread of disease, to obtain quick control of the epidemic situation, for important public interests to mitigate fear, anxiety etc. in society, ordering persons who had contacts with patients of contagious disease, or suspected of being infected, to move into designated places for a reasonable period of mandatory quarantine, for further observation, examination, immunization, and medical treatment.
-Apart from protecting the quarantined person’s life and health and because there is no other less restrictive alternative, it is a necessary and effective method for disease control.
-Although the provision at issue did not prescribe in detail the length of period for compulsory quarantine, the length for necessary disposition is related to pathogeny, pathway, incubation period, and seriousness of the contagious disease.
-Hence it should be determined by the competent authority, weighing the surrounding circumstances and opinions of World Health Organization (WHO), in accordance with the principle of proportionality (taking the abovementioned SARS as an example, Taipei City Government, the competent authority, had determined that the quarantine period shall be 14 days, weighing factors such as lack of international experience, no conclusive medical method in handling this new disease, the fact that the epidemic has already caused many serious injuries and deaths etc. domestically and abroad, as well as WHO’s opinions; see Public Health Disease Regulation Letter No. 09945686400, published January 18, 2011 by the Public Health Bureau, Taipei City Government).
-Moreover, from the viewpoint of personal freedom violation, although compulsory quarantine contained in the necessary disposition provision at issue deprives the personal freedom of quarantined persons, yet apart from protecting their life and health, it does not have the same severe impact on human dignity of quarantined persons as the sanction of detention.
+Although compulsory quarantine is a deprivation of the personal freedom of a quarantined person, whether or not this violates the principle of proportionality should still be subject to a strict scrutiny test.
+The purpose of compulsory quarantine prescribed by the provision at issue is not directly to restrain the personal freedom of quarantined persons, but rather to deal with the abrupt outbreak of a new type of contagious disease.
+Various statutes regulating the quick spread of contagious diseases inflicting, or that could inflict, multiple deaths or serious injuries nationwide (e.g. the Severe Acute Respiratory Syndrome outbreak in March 2003, hereinafter SARS) exist in order to prevent the spread of disease, to gain quick control of the epidemic situation, for important public interests to mitigate fear, anxiety etc. in society.
+These statutes order persons who have had contacts with patients of contagious diseases, or who are suspicious of being infected, to move into designated places for a reasonable period of mandatory quarantine and for further observation, examination, immunization, and medical treatment.
+The purpose of compulsory quarantine is to protect the quarantined person’s life and health.
+Since there is no other less restrictive alternative, it is a necessary and effective method for disease control.
+Although the provision at issue did not prescribe in detail the length of period for compulsory quarantine, the length for necessary measures is related to pathogeny, pathway, incubation period, and seriousness of the contagious disease.
+Hence it should be determined by the competent authority, weighing the surrounding circumstances and opinions of World Health Organization (WHO), in accordance with the principle of proportionality (taking the abovementioned SARS as an example, Taipei City Government, the competent authority, had determined that the quarantine period was to be 14 days, weighing factors such as lack of international experience, no conclusive medical method in handling this new disease, the fact that the epidemic had already caused many serious injuries and deaths etc. domestically and abroad, as well as the WHO’s opinions; see Public Health Disease Regulation Letter No. 09945686400, published January 18, 2011, by the Public Health Bureau, Taipei City Government).
+Moreover, from the viewpoint of violation of personal freedom, although compulsory quarantine contained in the necessary measures provision at issue causes deprivation of the personal freedom of quarantined persons.
+Yet it protects their life and health, and does not have the same severe impact on human dignity of quarantined persons as the sanction of detention.
 In sum, compulsory quarantine is a reasonable and necessary method for protecting important public interests.
-It does not constitute an excessive burden for quarantined persons and does not violate the principle of proportionality implicit in Article 23 of the Constitution.
+It does not constitute an excessive burden on quarantined persons and does not violate the principle of proportionality implicit in Article 23 of the Constitution.

 Personal freedom is an important fundamental human right.
 It shall receive adequate protection.
 Any deprivation or limitation of personal freedom shall abide by due process of law.
-In determining whether respective procedural standards are adequate and reasonable, besides considering specific provisions in the Constitution and types of fundamental rights involved, also the facts of a specific case, the extent and scope of the fundamental rights invaded, public interests pursued, possible alternative procedures, related costs and other factors must be comprehensively evaluated (see J.Y.
+In determining whether respective procedural standards are adequate and reasonable, besides considering specific provisions in the Constitution and the types of fundamental rights involved, also the facts of a specific case, the extent and scope of the fundamental rights invaded, the public interests pursued, possible alternative procedures, related costs and other factors must be comprehensively evaluated (see J.Y.
 Interpretation No. 639).
 As indicated above, the purpose of compulsory quarantine is to protect people’s life and health, unlike the nature of criminal punishment.
 Therefore, the due process of law that must be followed is not necessarily the same as in a criminal proceeding restricting the personal freedom of a defendant.
-Compulsory quarantine and other disease control decisions must be made by the specialized competent authority, based on knowledge of medical treatment and public health, follow stringent organizational procedures, balance seriousness of epidemic and surrounding circumstances, in order to form an objective decision and to ensure correctness.
+Compulsory quarantine and other disease control decisions must be made by the specialized competent authority, based on knowledge of medical treatment and public health, follow stringent organizational procedures and balance seriousness of the epidemic and surrounding circumstances, in order to form an objective decision and to ensure correctness.
 It differs from the case where an independent, impartial court determines whether or not to detain a person for trial and interrogation.
 The key to epidemic control lies in the swift adoption of adequate measures to achieve the goal.
 The central competent authority in charge of controlling contagious diseases shall lay down policies and plans for disease control, including immunization, disease prevention, monitoring, reporting, and investigation of epidemic situations, inspections, treatments, training and other measures.
 The local competent authority shall develop implementation plans based on the policies and plans of the central competent authority, taking into account the particular requirements for epidemic prevention in its locality, and carry out the plan (see former Communicable Disease Control Act, Article 4, Paragraph 1, Subparagraph 1, Item 1; Subparagraph 2, Item 1).
-Therefore, relevant measures for controlling contagious diseases shall resort to the expertise of the competent authority.
-A decision made by the competent authority to impose necessary dispositions for compulsory quarantine, balancing seriousness of epidemic and surrounding circumstances, will be better than a decision made by the court for prompt disease control.
-As for the legality aspect, the competent authority, when making the abovementioned disposition, shall follow the Administrative Procedure Act and relevant procedures prescribed by other laws.
-Persons ordered to move into designated places for compulsory quarantine, if they refuse to accept the disposition of the competent authority, may still resort to administrative procedures for remedy.
+Therefore, relevant measures for controlling contagious diseases shall refer to the expertise of the competent authority.
+A decision made by the competent authority to impose necessary measures for compulsory quarantine, balancing seriousness of the epidemic and surrounding circumstances, will be better than a decision made by the court for prompt disease control.
+As for the legality aspect, the competent authority, when making the abovementioned measures, shall follow the Administrative Procedure Act and relevant procedures prescribed by other laws.
+Persons ordered to move into designated places for compulsory quarantine, if they refuse to accept the measures of the competent authority, may still resort to administrative procedures for remedy.
 Therefore, compulsory quarantine for the provision at issue, although not ordered by courts, does not violate Article 8 of the Constitution guaranteeing due process to protect personal freedom.